This is a story of Dreams mixed with Reality

 If you are new to us, since 1999 we’ve made six critically acclaimed albums, a variety of arts projects and many award winning collaborations with film-makers.
 They call us cult favourites and we’re probably known mainly outside the mainstream for our videos which have been watched by millions around the world and from the various feature films and television things we have music in.

-There is a lot here to check out: recordings, videos, radio podcasts, artwork, stories, lies, images.
+There is a lot more to check out here: recordings, videos, radio podcasts, artwork, stories, lies, images.
 We’re pretty independent and although we have a family of like-minded artists we prefer not be in pigeon-holed into a particular scene.
 We keep flying on a wing and a prayer buoyed upwards by goodwill.
 We are not really crowd-sourcing types but if you would like to help us keep floating, join our mailing list, come to our shows, invite us to play, buy our music and merchandise from THE ANTIQUE BEAT BOUTIQUE.
 We love to make specially limited edition packaging for our music, accessories for shy men, we love performing in peculiar places.
 If you are a film maker or animator, get in touch.
 We love collaborating with visual and theatrical artists.
 Stephen is a also a film music composer, remixer and DJ.

 We are currently signed to Crammed Discs in Europe and Six Degrees Records in the US.
 We play all over the world and our live shows are usually accompanied by atmospheric visual projections of the films and animations we’ve commissioned.